slatedocs/slate/source/includes/_endpoint-deck.md

 Other attributes should be considered read-only.

 Submitting invalid attributes or references to other slides results in a 400 error response.

+To edit the first or any of the slide's analyses query attributes it is necessary to PATCH the individual analysis entity.

 ### Entity